top of page

 Most of these codes or hashes are individually only suitable for the hard or soft detection setting because they only have a hard or soft detection decoder suitable for them.
 Because the decoder is entirely coupled to the code structure, this typically means one needs a distinct implementation to decode each of these codes and often, when done in hardware, even distinct pieces of hardware for different levels of redundancy.

 Guessing Random Additive Noise Decoding (GRAND) is a methodology based on an innovative paradigm.
 It is agnostic to the code structure as it aims to identify the noise effect that has impacted the data, solely using the codebook for what it is: a hash of that data.
+GRAND can produce highly accurate soft output and so be used to decode long, powerful codes.

 The primary features of GRAND are: